haikuginger/beekeeper/docs/source/how_does_it_work.rst

 This key can bear a number of possible values describing the different kinds of variables that might be used.
 Some of them will have special caveats, noted below:

--   **url_param** (default)
+-   **url_param**
-    This is the default when a type for the variable is not specified.
+    This is the default when a type for the variable is not specified and when a custom default variable type is not set on a hive.
 It appends a query string to the URL.
 -   **url_replacement**
     No caveats; this simply replaces any "format" blocks in the URL (as denoted by curly brackets around a variable name) with the variable's value.